cornell-brg/lizard/README.md

 files, will be created in the working directory.
 The Verilog is `proc.sv`.

+## Configuring Parameters

+The Lizard Core was designed to be as parameterizable as possible.
+Almost everything has a parameter than can be adjusted.
+The main parameters of the core can be found in `lizard/config/general.py`.
+Changing these will affect everything, including the generated `proc.sv` file.

+More detailed parameters can be found in the actual arguments passed in the constructors to instantiate the modules that make up the processor.
+The top level module that connects everything together can be found in `lizard/core/rtl/proc.py`.

 ### Using the ASIC Toolflow

 The ASIC toolflow is contained inside the `asic` directory.
 It is based